microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

      the numbers are changed to 0 to 3 and 0 to 8 and then converted back.
      This allows a 4x4 puzzle to be solved using 2 qubits per missing number.

-     The code can also solve 9x9 sudoku puzzles using 4 qubits per number.
+     The code can also solve 9x9 Sudoku puzzles using 4 qubits per number.
      However, trying to use more than 8 qubits (2 empty squares) in a simulation becomes very slow, so here we only run it for 1 or 2 missing squares in a 9x9 puzzle.